academe/sugarrestapi/README.md

 For example, I've moved from Resty to Guzzle, but we have a middle transport abstract to standardise the transport layer, so other HTTP libraries could be used if required.**_

-A simple library, using the resty/resty REST library (others can be used if desired) to handle the API for SugarCRM.
+A simple library, using the Guzzle REST library (others can be used if desired) to handle the API for SugarCRM.

-The SugarCRM is called a "rest" API, although it hardly counts as one.
-Nearly all requests use POST, regardless of what they do, and there is just one entry point for everything, so the request type (PUT, POST, GET etc) does not declare the action that is required.
-The API version is in the URL rather than in the HTTP header.
+The SugarCRM API is described as a "rest" API, but leaves a lot to be desired.
+Nearly all requests use POST, regardless of what they do, and there is just one entry point for everything, so the request type - the verb - (PUT, POST, GET etc) does not have any meaning.
+The API version is also in the URL rather than in the HTTP header.

 This is work-in-progress, with a long list of TODOs.
+I've developing it in conjunction with some new projects, but also trying to learn new design patterns that are frequently used but new to me.
+If you spot a better way to do something here, just shout - feedback much appreciated.

 ## Loading with composer